 Overview: Resource-Switching in Android

-Resources are text strings, layouts, sounds, graphics, and any other static data that your Android application needs.
-An application can include multiple sets of resources, each customized for a different device configuration.
-When a user runs the application, Android automatically selects and loads the resources that best match the device.
+Resources are text strings, layouts, sounds, graphics, and any other static data that your Android app needs.
+An app can include multiple sets of resources, each customized for a different device configuration.
+When a user runs the app, Android automatically selects and loads the resources that best match the device.

 (This document focuses on localization and locale.
 For a complete description of resource-switching and all the types of configurations that you can specify — screen orientation, touchscreen type, and so on — see Providing Alternative Resources.)